Interview by Tina Gorjanc

 Through my work, I am very much interested in exploring places where spirituality and technology might overlap.
 I wish to make these boundaries more fluid by introducing Eastern approaches like yogic philosophy into the debates regarding AI.
 My projects attempt to link this ancient science back to contemporary and future technologies and how these approaches can be further developed to accommodate diversity and inclusiveness.

 In your practice, you use AI and ML to produce new imagery.
 Do you see them more as a tool or a creator?

 I would see them more as collaborators – AI and ML are very useful tools for experimentation and fast prototyping.
 However, at the end of the process, it is still me as an artist making choices of data and imagery.
 Hence it is more of a collaborative process.

-Why you think is relevant to produce art with AI, what are the main relevant conversations in your opinion it sparks?
+Why do you think it is relevant to produce art with AI?
+What are the main relevant conversations, in your opinion, sparks?

 One of your latest works is ‘Presence’; What is the intellectual process behind this project?

 I would say the ‘intellectual’ process was purely technical, and how I made the piece – which is using object-oriented programming.
 Presence is not always intellectually understood it has a lot to do with sensitivity, experience and consciousness.

 I started paying attention to almost everything – I noticed how plants, animals and people would be affected by the presence of each other.
 When we observe life existentially, we realise every form of life is already in constant communication – as everything is interdependent – it is just a matter of us being conscious of these moments.

 Hence this project is a result of my explorations into how coding (in particular, object-oriented programming) could embody the seemingly abstract idea of presence – I made different clusters of objects and have them interact with or react to the presence of each other to create forms and colours that were unpredictable.